All About the Sesamoids: Patellar Tendonitis and More

 Every bone in the human body plays a role in the efficient and safe movement in our day to day lives.
 The larger bones tend to be the more widely known but it is these smaller support structures that can be easily overlooked for their importance.
 Neglecting discomfort in the sesamoids can lead to more serious issues in the joints, ligaments, tendons, and muscles.
 These structural issues can lead to decreased function and job and athletic performance if not treated properly.

-If you need a refresher on muscle movements and nerve innervation, check out the Muscle Joint Action Guide (MJAG), a free anatomy reference tool from BTE.
+If you need a refresher on muscle movements and nerve innervation, check out the Muscle Joint Action Guide (MJAG), a hand-held anatomy reference tool from BTE.
 For both upper and lower extremities, it’s the last resource for muscle groups, joint movements, and innervation you’ll ever need.

 Jeffrey Johnson, MA, ATC